 US to hit back against Iran-linked targets: Who and where will it strike?

-The US says it will strike Iranian-linked targets in Iraq and Syria after to killing of three US soldiers at US base.
+The US says it will strike Iranian-linked targets in Iraq and Syria after killing of three US soldiers at US base.

 The United States has approved plans for strikes in Iraq and Syria against multiple targets, including Iranian personnel and facilities, CBS News reported on Thursday, quoting US officials.